gameironeto/gameironeto/README.md

 - 👋 Hi, I’m @gameironeto
 - 👀 I’m interested in learning
-- 🌱 I’m currently learning JavaScript, HTML5 and CSS3
+- 🌱 I’m doing the cs50 courses :D
+- you can find me at rgameiro.eng@gmail.com

 <!---
 gameironeto/gameironeto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.